GatienBouyssou/Game_Honours_Project/README.md

 # Welcome to the Game_Honours_Project wiki!

-To play this game you first need to download the game by clicking on "Clone or download" and then download to zip.
+To play this game you first need to download the game by clicking on "Clone or download" and then download zip.
 Then, you need to extract the game from the .zip.

-At this point you should have a directory Game_Honours_project-master.
+At this point you should have a directory named Game_Honours_project-master.
 Go in that directory.
 You will find the game untitled windowsVersionGame.jar.

-IF YOU HAVE JAVA just double click on the game else you can download java here : https://www.java.com/fr/download/
+IF YOU HAVE JAVA installed just double click on the game else you can download java here : https://www.java.com/fr/download/